Can an internal non-loadbearing wall in a flat be removed?

 It is important that all fire-resistant walls in flats are not breached by cutting holes in them or by the provision of sockets or switches, for example, without suitable fire protection being applied.
 Recessing equipment, such as television screens into plasterboard fire resistant walls can affect both the fire performance and if a separating wall between different flats, the acoustic performance of the wall, detrimentally.

-Please Note: Every care was taken to ensure the information was correct at the time of publication.
-Any written guidance provided does not replace the user’s professional judgement.
-It is the responsibility of the dutyholder or person carrying out the work to ensure compliance with relevant building regulations or applicable technical standards.
+Every care has been taken to ensure that the above content is correct at the time of publication.
+Any reliance on the content should be verified by the dutyholder(s) and their professional advisers.
+It is the responsibility of the dutyholder(s) and/or person carrying out the work to ensure compliance with the relevant building regulations and associated legislation.